 Craig believes there is a misconception that travellers are all very wealthy when in reality we all work hard (two years in our case) to pay for the trip.
 He thinks this stereotype needs to be tackled.

-The Briefing: Lares Trek to Machu Picchu
+The briefing: Lares Trek to Machu Picchu

 6pm, the night before our trek, at Alpaca Expeditions headquarters we met with our guide, Sibi (Savy) and our companions for the next four days.
 Sibi mapped out the plan and gave us advice on what to bring (pack your swimwear in your day bag for the baths!)
 Unpleasantly, he mentioned the ‘tipping’ recommendations that we had read about on the information sheet so already the expectation was becoming clear.
 We were given a duffel bag and plastic bags to pack our clothes in along with a day bag cover and poncho, both of which became essentials.
+I highly recommend taking a good quality foldaway coat like my Marmot Precip as it rains, a lot.
+A down, puffy coat is also a good idea for the colder nights.
+You can pick up a hat at the market in Cusco before you hike.

 Day 1: Cusco – Lares Hot Springs – Cuncani

 Bleary-eyed, Sibi and the Alpaca crew picked us up from Kokopelli at 04:45.
 He gave us a llama wool blanket and told us to sleep.
 With one market stop (where you can buy snacks and toys to give to the local children at your campsite on day one) we arrived at Lares Hot Springs.
 The Alpaca staff, all dressed in impressive ‘green machine’ uniforms set up a breakfast fit for a king, served in a tent.
 We ate bread with jam and butter as well as eggs and drank hot drinks.
-We were also given snacks (chocolate bar and banana) for the morning trek.
+We were also given snacks (a chocolate bar and banana) for the morning trek.
 Some of us went for a post-breakfast dip, the water was gorgeous (and not the hottest of the many pools), and then set off for our day one of trekking at 10am at 3100m above sea level.

 The afternoon trek concluded with meeting some of the local children.
 Sibi was like the ‘pan’ (bread) man; kids came running in their colourful dresses and ponchos to see what was on offer.
 Some of the group brought them gifts too.